asartalo/pq/README.md

 In addition to listening for notifications, any users of Listener should also handle `Events` from the Listener.
 These events are emitted through the Listener.Event channel to offer information about the state of the underlying database connection.
-The information contained in an event is:
+The information contained in an event are:

     type ListenerEvent struct {
         Event ListenerEventType